pebblecode/cirrus-marketplace-deployment/README.rst

 If this project has not been set up in Beanstalk yet you will have to ``bootstrap`` it.
-This will create an S3 bucket for storing the application packages and create a Beanstalk application with two environments (one for staging, one for production) set to an initial version.
+This will create an S3 bucket for storing the application packages and create a Beanstalk application with a two environments (one for staging, one for production) set to an initial version.
+A configuration template called ``default`` will also be created and used for both of the environments.
+Environment variables can be added to this configuration template from the current environment with the ``--proxy-env`` argument.
+In the exmaple below the ``FOO`` and ``BAR`` environment variables will be taken from the current environment and added to the configuration template.
 You do not need to provide an application name as that is taken from the git URL::

-  dm-deploy bootstrap
+  dm-deploy bootstrap --proxy-env='FOO,BAR'

 To create an ephemeral environment for a feature branch use the ``deploy-to-branch-environment`` command.
 This will create a development version